 - For drizzle, in a small saucepan, mix sugar and cornstarch.
 Whisk in cream.
 Cook and stir over medium heat until thickened and bubbly.
 Reduce heat to low; cook and stir 2 minutes longer.
 Remove from heat and transfer to a small bowl; stir in rum.
 Press waxed paper onto surface of cream mixture.
 Cool to room temperature.

-Originally published as Strawberry-Rhubarb Cream Cheese Tarts in Taste of Home's Holiday & Celebrations Cookbook Annual 2014
+Originally published as Strawberry-Rhubarb Cream Cheese Tart in Holiday & Celebrations Cookbook 2014

 Follow along as we show you how to make these fantastic recipes from our archive.